 "Norm Coady writes history for people who take history so seriously, they read it for fun." - Tamim Ansary, author of The Invention of Yesterday

-"Fun a well as informative, this is a book that is arresting and thoughtful.
+"Fun as well as informative, this is a book that is arresting and thoughtful.
 Read it."
 Jeremy Black, author of The Geographies of War

 Learn how seashells led to the first global conflict...
 Discover how a piece of chalk laid the groundwork for totalitarianism...
 Follow an umbrella’s journey from sunny Munich to rainy Dallas...